 No hidden fees · HIPAA secure · Pay only if approved.

 During your visit, a Idaho-licensed mental health professional considers factors like these.
-They do not guarantee eligibility — the clinical judgment does.
+They don’t guarantee eligibility — the clinical judgment does.

 The Fair Housing Act is federal, so your Idaho landlord must reasonably accommodate a valid emotional support animal.
 Your letter must be written by a mental health professional licensed in Idaho — which is exactly who we match you with.